-Slugging Is The Weird Skincare Hack Reddit Users Are Obsessed With
+Slugging Is The Sticky Skincare Hack People Are Obsessed With

 The beauty and skincare community has an affinity for inventing, nicknaming, and going all-in on funky trends.
-You’ve probably heard about strobing, glass skin, and baking, but how familiar are you with the concept of slugging?
+You’ve probably heard about strobing, glass skin, and baking, but how familiar are you with slugging?
 No, we’re not talking about applying snail secretions to your face (also totally a thing), but rather the act of smearing Vaseline all over your face and body with the goal of hydrating, healing, and preventing wrinkles.
-In other words: morphing into a human-version of a slimy slug.
+In other words: morphing into a human version of a slimy slug.

 “Also called petrolatum or petroleum jelly, Vaseline is a soft mixture of natural waxes and mineral oils called hydrocarbons.
 It’s obtained by purifying petroleum to modify the color and remove odors and contaminants,” says Dr. David Lortscher, a board-certified dermatologist and the CEO and founder of Curology.

 The petroleum jelly inception story is a wild one.
-It was discovered by oil rig workers in the mid 1800s who noticed some greasy stuff gunking up their rigs.
-Though it hindered their workflow, the workers noticed that when they applied the unpurified petroleum jelly to their skin it miraculously helped moisturize, soften, and heal.
+It was discovered by oil rig workers in the mid-1800s who noticed some greasy stuff gunking up their rigs.
+The workers noticed that when they applied the unpurified petroleum jelly to their skin, it miraculously helped moisturize, soften, and heal.

 Long story short, a chemist named Robert Chesebrough seized the opportunity to make some serious bread on this newfangled “wonder jelly” and developed a triple-purified version that’d later become Vaseline.

-Is Vaseline Good For Your Skin When Used as a Moisturizer?
+Is Slugging with Vaseline Good For Your Skin?

-It’s not hard to find anecdotal stories about how amazing Vaseline is as a moisturizer – and it’s not just an old-timey beauty hack that people like Marilyn Monroe or Grace Kelly swore by.
-Vaseline persists a modern-day skincare trend a la slugging.
+Using Vaseline as a moisturizer is all over social now, and it’s not just an old-timey beauty hack that people like Grace Kelly or Marilyn Monroe swore by.
+Vaseline persists as a modern-day skincare hack, a la slugging.